 Exceptions to this policy:

-Eligibility for the Federal Pell Grant is related to actual credit hours of enrollment, award amounts are prorated based on actual credit hour enrollment.
+Eligibility for the Federal Pell Grant and the North Dakota State Grant is related to actual credit hours of enrollment, award amounts are prorated based on actual credit hour enrollment.

 The Pell Grant requires a minimum enrollment of 1 credit hour.

 The North Dakota State Grant requires a minimum enrollment of 3 credit hours.